 There are several options for pain medications for labor

 Every pregnancy is a unique experience, and no one else can tell you how you “should” give birth.
 If you are worried about pain, rest assured that relief during labor and delivery is available.
-Our Grapevine and Alliance obgyns are happy to discuss pain medications for labor.
+Our Grapevine and Fort Worth ObGyns are happy to discuss pain medications for labor.

 Systemic analgesics are one category of pain medications for labor

 Systemic analgesics are usually injected into a patient’s IV during the early hours of labor.
 This creates a perception that pain has decreased throughout the entire body.
 It can also provide women with some much-needed rest, particularly during a long labor.
 The cons of systemic analgesics are nausea, drowsiness and the potential to affect the baby’s respiration and heart rate.

 The most popular types of pain medications for labor are regional analgesia and anesthesia.

 - Epidural block.
 During an epidural block, the anesthesiologist numbs the back before injecting medication into the epidural space in the spinal cord.
 During an epidural, you still have the ability to participate in labor by bearing down and pushing, and you remain alert.
 Pain relief begins about 10 to 20 minutes after the epidural block is administered.
 For C sections, the anesthetic dosage is increased.